yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-sharding/tablet-splitting.md

 The sections below go into the details of how to pre-split tablets.

 ## Pre-splitting

 As the name suggests, the table is split at creation time into a desired number of tablets.
 Pre-splitting of tablets is supported for both *range* and *hash* sharded tables.
-The number of tablets can be spicified in one of two ways:
+The number of tablets can be specified in one of two ways:

 * **Desired number of tablets** In this case, the table is created with the desired number of tablets.
 * **Desired number of tablets per node** In this case, the total number of tablets the table is split into is computed as follows:

     ```
     num_tablets_in_table = num_tablets_per_node * num_nodes_at_table_creation_time
     ```